redhat-developer/vscode-openshift-tools/README.md

 #### Commands for a Project

-   * `New Component` - Create a new Component from the Project.
+   * `New Component` - Create a new Component in the Project.
-        * git - Use a git repository as a source for the Component.
-        * binary - Use binary file as a source for the Component
-        * local - Use local directory as a source for the Component.
    * `New Service` - Perform Service Catalog operations when it is enabled.
    * `Delete` - Delete an existing Project.
    * `Set Active Project` - Change active Project displayed in OpenShift Application View.